qianlin404/qianlin404.github.io/_news/delen_2023.md

 ---

-Our paper *Dělen: Enabling Flexible and Adaptive Model-serving for Multi-tenant Edge AI* has been accepeted at (IoTDI 2023)[https://conferences.computer.org/iotDI/2023/].
+Our paper *Dělen: Enabling Flexible and Adaptive Model-serving for Multi-tenant Edge AI* has been accepeted at [IoTDI 2023](https://conferences.computer.org/iotDI/2023/).